π― LLM-as-a-Judge#

 from uqlm import LLMPanel

-In this demo, we will illustrate this approach using a set of math questions from the GSM8K benchmark.
+In this demo, we will illustrate this approach using a set of multiple choice questions from the AI2-ARC benchmark.
 To implement with your use case, simply replace the example prompts with your data.

 Processing dataset...